MauricioChavesDias/Xylophone-App/README.md

 ## Description

 My first musical instrument!
-Music apps are so popular on the App Store that they even get their own category.
-Have fun with this app that simulate Xylophone keyboard.
+It's like the Xylophone keyboard in the palm of your hands now.
+Music apps are so popular on the App Store that they even get their own category. keyboard.

 ## What I learned with this app